-The 17th of june 2016 we left early to the national airport in Brussel.
+The 17th of june 2016 I left early with my ex-girlfriend to the national airport in Brussel.
 As soon as we arrived we’ve got the unpleasant news that there was a strike and our luggage was not flying with us to Sweden.
 With some extra stress and disappointed we arrived in Stockholm later that day.
 It was a sunny day but unfortunately we hadn’t enough time to do some sightseeing.
 After a short bus ride from the airport to the city center we boarded at the ‘Artic circle sleeping train’ for a 19 hour journey to Abisko, 68° latitude, at the start of the Kungsleden or Kingstrail.

 Because of the luggage we had to stay for two extra days at the Abisko Tourist Station in the small mountain village.
 The first day we did a walk near the Torneträsk lake and Abisko river.
 The day after we walked up the hill to the ‘Abisko sky station’.
 Most of the tourists took the ski lift while we were sweating en climbing underneath them.
 True the clouds and over a snow field we arrived at the sky station, one of the best spots in Scandinavia to spot the aurora borealis in the winter season.
 We drank some warm tea an went down the other way.
 After a rewarding 16 km walk we where back at our hostel where we had some pasta an went to sleep.

 Dag 4 – 30 km

 After some emails, telephone calls and a taxi that costed me 240€ we finally had our backpacks.
 HAPPY, that was the feeling at that moment.We could start the ‘Dag Hammarskjöld trail‘, the most northern part of the Kungsleden or ‘Kings trail’.